ropensci/redland-bindings/R/redland/cran-comments.md

 * Examples have been added to the Roxygen documentation for all methods
 * URLs have been added to the DESCRIPTION for the terms "Resource Description Framework" and "Redland C libraries"
+* Duplicated the required inst/NOTICE file (which is what Beckett et al. require as part of the license terms) in an inst/COPYRIGHTS file to satisfy CRAN requirements, added additional explanation, and referenced it in the DESCRIPTION file.

 ## Downstream dependencies